 Coercion is an important idea to understand.
 It comes from Taking Children Seriously (TCS), the Popperian educational and parenting philosophy by David Deutsch.
 TCS's concept of "coercion" is somewhat different than the dictionary, keep in mind that it's our own terminology.
 TCS also has a concept of a "common preference" (CP).
 A CP is any way of resolving a problem between people which they all prefer.
 It is not a compromise; it's only a CP if everyone fully prefers it.
 The idea of a CP is that it's a preference which everyone shares in common, rather than disagreeing.

 CPs are the only way to solve problems.
 And any non-coercive solution is a CP.
 CPs turn out to be equivalent to non-coercion.
-One of my innovations is to understand that these concept can be extended.
+One of my innovations is to understand that these concepts can be extended.
 It's not just about conflicts between people.
 It's really about conflicts between ideas, including ideas within the same mind.
 Thus coercion and CPs are both major ideas in epistemology.

 TCS's "most distinctive feature is the idea that it is both possible and desirable to bring up children entirely without doing things to them against their will, or making them do things against their will, and that they are entitled to the same rights, respect and control over their lives as adults."
 In other words, achieving common preferences, rather than coercion, is possible and desirable.